blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 4. The Enable Database for Stretch wizard should open automatically.
 Click **Next** on the Introduction screen.

 5. On the Select tables window all of your tables will be listed.
-Notice that some tables have warnings and some may be greyed out.
+Notice that some tables have warnings, and some may be greyed out.
 Click on the warning icon next to one of the tables.
 This indicates that the table does not meet the StretchDB eligibility requirements.

     ![Stretch Database Wizard showing error for a table.](images/hands-on-lab/2019-03-24-19-40-15.png "Stretch Database wizard")